Middle-earth in motion pictures: The Lord of the Rings film trilogy (2001–2003)

-Eventually, it became clear that the scope of the project was beyond Miramax' ability to finance on its own.
-An appeal to its parent company of Disney to manufacture additional funding was denied: CEO Michael Eisner later claimed this was because Harvey Weinstein refused to show him the scripts, but his decision to split the percentage evenly with the Weinsteins may speak to a more fundamental mistrust in the project.
+Eventually, it became clear that the scope of the project was beyond Miramax Films' ability to finance.
+An appeal to its parent company, Disney, for additional funding was denied: the CEO Michael Eisner later claimed this was because Weinstein refused to show him the scripts, but his decision to split the percentage evenly with the Weinsteins may speak to a more fundamental mistrust in the project.
 Harvey looked to co-operate with other studios, but was unsuccessful.

 The Weinsteins suggested reducing the project to a single, two-hour film.
-Jackson was willing to consider this, if the film was to be around four hours in length, but Miramax limited it to two hours, and offered suggestions in order to achieve this, namely amalgamating Gondor and Rohan.
+Jackson was willing to consider this, if the film was to be around four hours in length, but Miramax Films limited it to two hours, and offered suggestions in order to achieve this, namely amalgamating Gondor and Rohan.
 They contacted Hossein Amini to rewrite and threatened to get John Madden or Quentin Tarantino to direct.
 Jackson believes this was an empty threat to get him to concede to the one-film version.
-He refused, but his agent Ken Kamins convinced Harvey Weinstein that getting another filmmaker to work on the project will result in further delays and costs, at which point Harvey conceded to give Jackson the opportunity to find another studio to take over.
+He refused, but his agent Ken Kamins convinced Weinstein that getting another filmmaker to work on the project would result in further delays and costs, at which point Weinstein allowed Jackson to find another studio to take over.

-Robert Zemeckis, Universal and DreamWorks declined.
+Robert Zemeckis, Universal, and DreamWorks declined.
 Fox were interested, but unwilling to enter a project involving Saul Zaentz, and Sony and Centropolis did not find the scripts to their liking.
-Harvey Weinstein limited the turnaround to three weeks, hoping that (by rendering it impossible for Jackson to find a studio in time) Jackson would have to come back to him and do the one-film version.
+Weinstein limited the turnaround to three weeks, hoping that Jackson would have to come back to him and do the one-film version.

-In 1999, New Line Cinema assumed production responsibility (while Miramax executives Bob Weinstein and Harvey Weinstein retained on-screen credits as executive producers).
+In 1999, New Line Cinema assumed production responsibility while the Weinsteins retained on-screen credits as executive producers.
 The three films were shot simultaneously.
 They featured extensive computer-generated imagery, including major battle scenes utilizing the "Massive" software program.
-The first film, subtitled The Fellowship of the Ring, was released on 19 December 2001, the second film, subtitled The Two Towers, on 18 December 2002 and the third film, subtitled The Return of the King, worldwide on 17 December 2003.
+The first film, subtitled The Fellowship of the Ring, was released on 19 December 2001; the second, subtitled The Two Towers, on 18 December 2002; and the third, subtitled The Return of the King, worldwide on 17 December 2003.
 All three won the Hugo Award for Best (Long-form) Dramatic Presentation in their respective years.